15 Ways to Prepare Your Garden for the Fall Season Transition

 When you put in the effort to prep it for fall, you’re giving your plants a head start to tackle the upcoming cooler months.

-Cleaning out the garden helps prevent diseases from hanging around and gives your new plants room to thrive.
-Trimming back the tired plants gives them a chance to rejuvenate and grow strong for the next year.
+Cleaning out the garden helps prevent diseases from spreading and gives your new plants room to thrive.
+Trimming back tired plants gives them a chance to rejuvenate and grow strong for the next year.
 Adding fresh nutrients to the soil keeps your garden plants healthy.

 orange fir Elise dahlia in front of greenhouse